 So in no particular order, we present our favourite Sydney buildings…

-After grabbing some refreshments on the ground floor, make your way to the Sydney City Library, where you can venture out onto the balconies and see the wooden ribbons up close and the city beyond.
+After grabbing some refreshments on the ground floor, make your way to the Sydney City Library.
+Then, venture out onto the balconies and see the wooden ribbons up close.

 Related: If you decide to dine nearby, check this list of our favourite places to eat in Darling Harbour first.